DEqual - Equality in Diabetes Care | SEAMK Projektit

 Results

-The main outputs of the project include the development of educational materials on equality in diabetes care, which will be integrated into nursing curricula in both Finland and Thailand.
+The main outputs of the project include the development of educational materials on equality in diabetes care and health literacy knowledge, which will be integrated into nursing curricula in both Finland and Thailand.
 A key deliverable is the creation and piloting of a 5 ECTS course, specifically designed for nursing students and practicing nurses, with a focus on resource-limited and correctional environments.
 The materials and practices developed are intended to be scalable and applicable to other areas of nursing and healthcare education, ultimately supporting equal access to diabetes care and long-term improvements in healthcare systems in both countries.

 More information